SOCIAL WORK SERVICES

 Mission: By engaging the "Whole Child, Whole School and Whole Community", school social workers will seek to address barriers to academic success.

-Kevin Banks, Jr., MSW
+Kevin Banks, Jr., LCSW

 Jones Middle